garrardkitchen/blog/content/posts/permission-denied-while-trying-to-connect-to-the-docker-daemon-socket.md

 Jan 06 14:42:41 *redacted* runsvc.sh[291703]: 2022-01-06 14:42:41Z: Job deploy completed with result: Failed

 Jan 06 14:46:19 *redacted* runsvc.sh[291703]: 2022-01-06 14:46:19Z: Running job: deploy

 ...
 {{< /hint >}}

-I restarted the self-hosted runner using these commands:
+I restarted the Self-Hosted Runner using these commands:

 ```powershell
 sudo ./svc.sh stop
 sudo ./svc.sh start
 ```

-Then I logged out and back in again to confirm docker access `docker ps` and finished off by re-running failed GH Action Workflow.  🥳 Equilibrium is once again restored.
+Then I logged out and back in again to confirm docker access `docker ps` and finished off by re-running the failed GH Action Workflow.  🥳 Equilibrium is once again restored.
 As per protocol, I shared issue and resolution with our IT Team in case this crops up again when I'm not online to help.